sajjadshahpoor/Telephone_Application_System/README.md

 # Telephone_Application_System
-The Program work for telephone installation for a town.
+The following program is designed for a small town, where you can install 50 numbers of Landline.